 Continuum of Care Reform: Implementation Sandbox

 California’s Continuum of Care Reform (CCR) took effect this year, restructuring our foster care system to reduce reliance on congregate care and prioritize placements in committed family homes.
 Implementation of this ambitious reform is raising a number of questions as we charter new territory.
-Our Continuum of Care Reform: Implementation Sandbox is a new weekly series that addresses these questions, including issues surrounding Resource Family Approval, to help ensure CCR’s intent is carried out in practice.
+Our Continuum of Care Reform: Implementation Sandbox is a new series that addresses these questions, including issues surrounding Resource Family Approval, to help ensure CCR’s intent is carried out in practice.

 Legal guardians DO need to go through a conversion process under the new Resource Family Approval process under certain circumstances.
 The conversion process entails a shortened process, where an existing caregiver must complete the psychosocial assessment, but they do not have to complete other components of RFA such as the pre-approval training hours.
 Conversion must happen by December 31, 2019.